7 unmissable free things to do in San Cristobal Galapagos and other tips

 Snorkeling at Las Tijeretas is the best snorkeling in San Cristobal Island that you can do on your own.
 From this viewpoint, you will see the well-protected bay with dark blue transparent water where people are snorkeling already, and soon it will be your turn as well.

-You just have to make your way down through a well-marked path that leads you there.
+You just have to make your way down a well-marked path that leads you there.
 It’s a short and easy walk.
 You don’t need any special shoes.
 Flip-flops will do.

 So we decided to go back the following day, after renting a wetsuit and all the equipment and enjoy our snorkeling.

-Snorkel and enjoy the sun at la Loberia Beach (Playa Loberia)
+Snorkel and enjoy the sun at La Loberia Beach (Playa Loberia)

 Well, we tried to do that anyway, but one of those cuties didn’t really agree with us and gave us a mad look plus a scary sound, so we decided to move further.
 We had a good laugh.